 A lot of people recommend Robert Murray M’Cheyne’s scheme for reading the Bible in a year.
 M’Cheyne is one of the great heroes of the faith.
 But I’m not personally a fan of his Bible reading scheme.
-It requires two readings of both the New Testament and the Psalms on top of one reading of the remainder of the Old Testament, which makes the task much more demanding and therefore less realistic.
-Reading the Bible in a year is challenging enough as it is, why make it so much harder to achieve?
+It requires two readings of both the New Testament and the Psalms on top of one reading of the remainder of the Old Testament, which makes the task more demanding and therefore less realistic.
+Reading the Bible in a year is challenging enough as it is, why make it harder to achieve?

 OPTIONAL: the order of the OT